graasp/.github/profile/README.md

 ## Documentation

 We have [a documentation website](https://graasp.github.io/docs) where we publish content for developers (high level documentation, start-up guides, troubleshooting etc).
-This site s also where we publish [news and updates](https://graasp.github.io/docs/blog) in the form of blog posts.
+This site is also where we publish [news and updates](https://graasp.github.io/docs/blog) in the form of blog posts.
 If you want to keep up to date, you can add our [RSS feed](https://graasp.github.io/docs/blog/rss.xml).

 ## Developing with us